Correlation Between Picton Mahoney and Quadravest Preferred

 Pair Corralation between Picton Mahoney and Quadravest Preferred

-Assuming the 90 days trading horizon Picton Mahoney is expected to generate 2.21 times less return on investment than Quadravest Preferred.
-But when comparing it to its historical volatility, Picton Mahoney Fortified is 1.46 times less risky than Quadravest Preferred.
-It trades about 0.2 of its potential returns per unit of risk.
-Quadravest Preferred Split is currently generating about 0.29 of returns per unit of risk over similar time horizon.
-If you would invest 1,022 in Quadravest Preferred Split on April 22, 2025 and sell it today you would earn a total of 46.00 from holding Quadravest Preferred Split or generate 4.5% return on investment over 90 days.
+Assuming the 90 days trading horizon Picton Mahoney Fortified is expected to generate 0.68 times more return on investment than Quadravest Preferred.
+However, Picton Mahoney Fortified is 1.48 times less risky than Quadravest Preferred.
+It trades about 0.21 of its potential returns per unit of risk.
+Quadravest Preferred Split is currently generating about 0.13 per unit of risk.
+If you would invest 1,002 in Picton Mahoney Fortified on July 6, 2025 and sell it today you would earn a total of 21.00 from holding Picton Mahoney Fortified or generate 2.1% return on investment over 90 days.

 Time Period3 Months [change]